-You may expect staff and other adults working in the school to:
+You may expect staff and other adults working in the school to demonstrate safe, ready and respectful in the way they:

-- treat you with respect; - set high standards of work and behaviour for all children in their care; - encourage your child to do their best at all times; - deal promptly with any incidents of bullying regardless of whether your child is seen as either the bully or the victim; - impose sanctions consistently in accordance with this policy and the school system; - promote positive behaviour and reward such behaviour in accordance with this policy and the school system; - promote positive behaviour beyond the school gates on educational visits, and impose sanctions for inappropriate behaviour which reflects negatively on the school and its values; - discuss your child's actions with them, give a warning and ensure that your child knows what the penalty will be should they continue to misbehave.
-All penalties will be carried out; - provide a balanced curriculum in order to meet the needs of each child; - keep you informed about general school matters, and your child's individual progress; - let you know if there are any concerns about a child's work, attendance or behaviour; - support the child's homework or home-based activities.
+treat you with respect;

+- set high standards of work and behaviour for all children in their care; - encourage your child to do their best at all times; - deal promptly with any incidents of bullying regardless of whether your child is seen as either the bully or the victim; - impose sanctions consistently in accordance with this policy and the school system; - promote positive behaviour and reward such behaviour in accordance with this policy and the school system; - promote positive behaviour beyond the school gates on educational visits, and impose sanctions for inappropriate behaviour which reflects negatively on the school and its values; - discuss your child's actions with them, give a warning and ensure that your child knows what the consequence will be should they continue to misbehave. - provide a balanced curriculum in order to meet the needs of each child; - keep you informed about general school matters, and your child's individual progress; - let you know if there are any concerns about a child's work, attendance or behaviour; - support the child's homework or home-based activities.